 These new jobs will grow the size and capacity of the remote labour market and support the development of more local businesses.

 The subsidised jobs will mean CDP participants have access to real wages, equivalent to the minimum wage or above.
 They will no longer have to rely on welfare as their only source of income.
 These workers will also be paid superannuation and other entitlements by their employer.

-There are opportunities for Aboriginal and Torres Strait Islander people living in remote Australia to use CDP to foster self-employment and small business development.
+There are opportunities for Aboriginal and Torres Strait Islander people living in remote Australia to use CDP to foster self-employment and develop small businesses.
 Unique social and market conditions in remote Australia present opportunities for self-employment, but mean tailored support to improve business skills, access to business networks and capital, and link business development with community economic development priorities, is required.
-There is already lots of work being done to support more entrepreneurial activity and economic development remote locations.
+There is already lots of work to support more entrepreneurial activity and economic development remote locations.
 Through the Indigenous Business Sector Strategy (IBSS) the Government will support remote Australia by:

 - Piloting a business incubation model in selected CDP regions to assist participants foster self-employment opportunities and turn their activities into small businesses.